danistark1/rpiBigBen/README.md

 Under clockScript, this script will run every 1hr and every 30 mins.

-# Finally, create a cronjob to run that script
+# Create a cronjob to run the script
 Create this cron job to run the created clock script. crontab -e
 ```bash